 The third level of service is the library system.
 Systems provide services not offered by the municipal libraries.
 They are the vehicles by which the state communicates with libraries.

 In 2007, the MWFLS and Lakeshores Library System (LLS) joined together to create the SHARE automation consortium.
 This partnership merged the library catalogs of five counties: Jefferson, Dodge, Washington, Walworth, and Racine.
-In November 2014, MWFLS will spread its wings,leaving the SHARE system to create trio, a consortium consisting of Jefferson, Dodge, and Washington Counties!
+In November 2014, MWFLS left the SHARE system to create trio, a consortium consisting of Jefferson, Dodge, and Washington Counties.

 Important Library Legislation